 While the New England Patriots (NFL) are technically a Boston team, they play pretty far outside of the city centre.
 If you’re willing to make the trek, most home games are on Sunday afternoons between September and January.

-If the Red Rox are in town, you should definitely try to score tickets.
+If the Red Sox are in town, you should definitely try to score tickets.
 After all, baseball is America’s pastime!
-Plus, the Red Sox play at the oldest ballpark in the country.
+Plus, the Red Sox play at Fenway Park, the oldest ballpark in the country.

 Historic Fenway Park has to be on your list of what to see in Boston, even if there’s no game going on.